Boy oh boy, writing rules.

 The Before Time, Where There was Weeping and Wailing, and Gnashing of Teeth

-And I found that I had truly missed it.
+And I have found that I had truly missed it.

 Sure, I had typed tons and tons of stuff before.
 But a lot of it covered such thrilling topics as documenting queries, or making lists of terms used by public service officers.
 It very rarely encompassed topics with wit, or style.
 And I certainly did not have permission to make up any of it.